 This artwork was produced using a free AI animation software tool.
 Due to basic technology of this tool, these drawings are not completely anatomically correct.
 As species are continuously lost to us through climate collapse and habitat loss, the issue we face as a State is that future generations will have nothing to compare these drawings to and as such will be lost from the collective imagination forever.

 As recent events in Ukraine have highlighted, Europe, including Ireland, is both reliant upon, and complicit in an ongoing global energy crisis.
 In response to this this project was produced using renewable energy from a green energy provider and is presented on a low- energy monitor powered by renewable energy, delivered through solar power.
 This process allows for the art work to be produced and presented as a low carbon impact project.
 At a time of global energy insecurity this component of the work highlights an important dilemma for our future generations.

-This project has been developed with the help of, Daniel Alvarez Carreno, Aness Al-Qawlaq and Abdulaziz Alharmoodi of UCD Elecsoc (Electrical and Electronic Engineering Society) and William Davis of the UCD Innovation Academy.
+This project has been developed with the help of, Daniel Alvarez Carreno, Aness Al-Qawlaq and Abdulaziz Alharmoodi of UCD Elecsoc (Electrical and Electronic Engineering Society) and William Davis of the UCD Innovation Academy as part of the UCD Parity Studios & UCD Earth Institute Residency Program.
 A special thanks to William Fitzmaurice, of the UCD Earth Institute and Dr. Aidan O’Hanlon, Head Curator of Entomology at the Natural History Museum, the LAB and DLRCoCo Arts Office and the Arts Council of Ireland for their support.

 Due to the unpredictability of Irish weather, archival prints of individual species, printed on bamboo paper, are presented alongside the animation to insure visitors can view the work even if the power banks can not be recharged for a period of time.